So, you just finished a dehydrating a big batch of fruit and you’re left wondering, what in the world am I supposed to do with this stuff?

 Let’s get started.
 This is super easy.

-How to Make Dried Fruit Powder
+How to Make Homemade Fruit Powder

 - Dried fruit (I used dried peaches for this tutorial.
 Learn how to dehydrate peaches here.) – NOTE: It is helpful to freeze the dried fruit beforehand, for cleaner blending.